janverschelde/PHCpack/src/doc/source/options.rst

 3. Compute monomial maps for the irreducible decomposition of binomial systems.

-phc -d : Linear and nonlinear Reduction w.r.t. the total degree
+phc -d : linear and nonlinear reduction w.r.t. the total degree
 ---------------------------------------------------------------

 Degree bounds for the number of isolated solution often overshoot